AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * Calculate autocovariance-function (acf) (see: [acf_tool.py](../acf_tools.py)/compute_acf)
 * Fit GP with rbf kernel to acf estimate (see: [acf_tool.py](../acf_tools.py)/fit_acf) => GP_ACF
   * Kernel functions need to be positive-semi-definite.
 There is no guarantee that GP_ACF satisfies that.
 However, it worked out for the processed examples.
-  * Instead of GP_m hyperparameters, GP_ACF-hyperparameters need to be set => GP_ACF parameters are easier to set!
+  * Instead of GP_m hyperparameters, GP_ACF-hyperparameters need to be set => GP_ACF parameters are easier to determine!
 For the experiments in this section, length-scale=45 days, output-scale=1, and $\sigma=0.05$ are used.
 The important parameter is length-scale, which should not be too small.
 Otherwise noise may be identified as signal.
 * Estimate standard deviation of measurement noise:
   * Model measurement as signal + noise => $m_i=s_i+n_i$
   * Since signal and noise are independent, the variance of the measurement is given by $\sigma_m^2 = \sigma_s^2 + \sigma_n^2$